thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 find /path/to/your/wordpress/install/ -type f -exec chmod 644 {} \;
 ```

 Hopefully this will help some people that feel a bit lost on the security side when using / maintaining WordPress websites and wanted to know some concrete solutions.
-The subject is very wide and I know that I didn't cover everything.
+The subject is very wide and I know that I didn't cover everything (logging among other things).